hugoocoto/b/README.md

 You can start b from command line.
 It accept one parameter, either "--help" or the url to be opened.
 You can modify look and keybinds in config.h.
 Note that you have to rebuild it after modification.

+#### Recommendations
+Please, start session with google so it doesn't ask you too much to fill captchas.
+All this data is stored in your machine, this browser doesn't use your data.
+I don't have a startup page by default because I don't use it, so this way the start time is lower.

 ### License
     Copyright (C) 2025  Hugo Coto Flórez